Nambaryn Enkhbayar: Beginnings (1985–2000)

-Prime minister
+Prime minister (2000–2004)

 In 1999, the country was hit by one of its infamous zud spells, when summer drought and cold weather blizzards resulted in severe food shortages and loss of thousands of livestock.
 The government responded poorly to the disaster and the MPRP received an unexpected boost from the public response to the climatological disaster.
-In 2000, the MPRP won 72 out of 76 seats in parliamentary elections.
+In the 2000 parliamentary elections, the MPRP won 72 out of 76 seats.
 With the MPRP controlling the parliament, Enkhbayar became the country's prime minister.
-He initiated an ambitious Millennium Road project to connect Mongolian territory from east to west.
+He initiated an ambitious Millennium Road (Мянганы зам) project to connect Mongolian territory from east to west.
 During Enkhbayar's time as prime minister, he successfully eliminated Mongolia's debt to the former Soviet Union; this was the first time since the 1920s that Mongolia did not owe debt to its northern neighbor.
-The debt was controversial due to Mongolia being a raw material supplier to the Soviet Union pricing the materials almost free for former USSR.
+The debt was controversial due to Mongolia being a raw material supplier to the Soviet Union, pricing the materials almost free for former USSR.
 International exposure of Mongolia's vast mineral resources led to the economy experiencing 10% real GDP growth in 2004.
+He supported some privatization.

-Speaker of Parliament
+Speaker of Parliament (2004–2005)

-In 2004, MPRP lost to Motherland Democratic Coalition-a coalition of Democratic Party and Motherland Party.
-Due to election result where none of the coalition and the MPRP became the enough majority to hold the government, grand coalition government was formed and Enkhbayar became the speaker of the Parliament and served on this post in 2004–2005.
+In the 2004 parliamentary election, the MPRP lost its majority to opposition Motherland Democratic Coalition, a coalition between the Democratic Party and the Motherland Party.
+Due to the election result, neither the coalition or the MPRP had the enough majority to form a government.
+A grand coalition government was formed between the two parties and Enkhbayar became the chairman of the State Great Khural, serving in this post from August 2004 to 2005.
+His speakership lasted for less than a year until his candidacy for the upcoming presidential race in 2005.

-President
+Presidency (2005–2009)

+He won the 2005 presidential election with 54% of the ballot, slightly above the majority vote requirement of 50% to prevent a run-off.
+Later in June 2005, Enkhbayar became the third President of Mongolia.

-He won the 2005 presidential election and became the Mongolian president.
-He welcomed U.S. President George W. Bush who paid an official visit to Mongolia.
-It was the first visit of a U.S president to the country.
-Mongolia received US$285 million aid from the United States' Millennium Challenge Compact (MCC) which United States President George W. Bush signed with Enkhbayar in 2007.
+During his tenure, he welcomed the U.S. President George W. Bush during his official visit to Mongolia, the first-ever visit of a sitting U.S president to the country.
+Mongolia received US$285 million aid from the United States' Millennium Challenge Corporation (MCC) which United States President George W. Bush signed with Enkhbayar in 2007.

-In the 2009 Mongolian presidential election, incumbent president Enkhbayar was defeated by Tsakhiagiin Elbegdorj of Democratic Party.
+In the 2009 presidential election, incumbent president Enkhbayar was defeated by Tsakhiagiin Elbegdorj of the rival Democratic Party.
 Elbegdorj won 51.21% of total votes while Enkhbayar got 47.41%.
-Thus Enkhbayar became the first Mongolian president to lose re-election.